Nasko Milev: 2016–17 season

 On 29 June 2016 Milev scored a goal for the 5–0 win over FC Oborishte in a preseason friendly game.

 On 6 January 2017 his contract with the team was cancelled, since he believed he hadn't received enough chances to play.
 Despite the high hopes he failed to impress and scored just a single goal for the first team in 35 games.

 Slavia Sofia

 On 17 February 2017, Milev signed with Slavia Sofia.
 He failed to make impact and was released at the end of the 2017–18 season.

 Vitosha Bistritsa

 On 4 July 2018, Milev signed with Vitosha Bistritsa.

 FC Džiugas

-In 2021 season was a member of lithuanian Džiugu.
-In 8 March 2021 he made his debiut in A Lyga against Hegelmann.
-In 21 March 2021 he scored his first goal in A Lyga against DFK Dainava.
+In 2021 season was a member of Lithuanian Džiugu.
+On 8 March 2021 he made his debiut in A Lyga against Hegelmann.
+On 21 March 2021 he scored his first goal in A Lyga against DFK Dainava.

 FK Panevėžys

-In January 2022 he signed with lithuanian „Panevėžys“ club.
+In January 2022 he signed with Lithuanian „Panevėžys“ club.